Wake Forest vs. Louisville NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Wake Forest has not yet combined with its opponents to score more than 61.5 points in a game this year.
+- Wake Forest has not yet combined with its opponents to score more than 61.5 points in a game this season.

-- Saturday's total is 9.1 points lower than the two team's combined 70.6 points per game average.

-- The 40.3 combined points per game that these two squads have allowed this season are 21.2 fewer than the 61.5 total in this contest.
+- The combined points per game average of the two teams, 70.6, is 9.1 points more than Saturday's over/under.

+- This contest's total is 21.2 points above the 40.3 these two squads combine to surrender per game this season.

-- Demon Deacons games this season feature an average total of 63.9 points, a number 2.4 points higher than Saturday's over/under.
+- The average total in Demon Deacons games this season is 63.9, 2.4 points more than Saturday's over/under of 61.5.

-- In 2021, games involving the Cardinals have averaged a total of 63.5 points, two more than the set total in this contest.
+- The 61.5-point total for this game is two points below the 63.5 points per game average total in Cardinals games this season.

 Wake Forest Stats and Trends

-- The Demon Deacons have covered the spread once this season when favored by 6.5 points or more (in two chances).
+- The Demon Deacons have been favored by 6.5 points or more two times this season and covered the spread in one of them.

-- Wake Forest's games this year have not gone over the total in four opportunities.
+- Wake Forest's games this year have not hit the over on any of four set point totals.

-- Wake Forest is 3-1 against the spread and 4-0 overall in games when it records more than 26 points.
+- Wake Forest is 3-1 against the spread and 4-0 overall this season when the team notches more than 26 points.

-- In games that Wake Forest amasses more than 418.3 yards, the team is 2-0 against the spread and 2-0 overall.
+- When Wake Forest amasses more than 418.3 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Demon Deacons have turned the ball over four times this season, one fewer than the Cardinals have forced (5).

 - Find the latest spread and moneyline odds for Wake Forest at SISportsbook.